-On February 16, 2016, the Company sold its remaining three Mexican properties, Yago, Mezquites and San Pedro, to Almadex Minerals Limited for \$Nil proceeds.
+On February 16, 2016, the Company sold its Mexican properties to Almadex for \$Nil proceeds.
 The Company retained a 1% Net Smelter Royalty which is capped at \$1,000,000.
 These properties were written down to \$Nil prior to the sale and the Company has no remaining property interest in Mexico.